GiuseppeSaluto/PyRust_Engine/README.md

-# PyRust Engine 🚀
+# PyRust Engine

-> **⚠️ PROOF OF CONCEPT** - Educational project for learning hybrid microservices architecture with Python, Rust, and MongoDB.
+> **PROOF OF CONCEPT** - Educational project for learning hybrid microservices architecture with Python-Rust.

 ## What is this?